kaidez/kaidez.github.io/_posts/2017-08-19-functional-programming-link.md

 ---
 I lost my WordPress blog due to a sloppy, newbie-to-databases error: more on that in a later post.
 I've been rebuilding it slowly with Jekyll, adding new functionality here and there.

-One thing I added was functionality where post links wrapped in <code>div</code> tags on the home page go to their respective link when that <code>div</code> gets clicked.
-Applying that functionality to <em>ALL</em> of those links required aå function: Functional programming made sense here.
+One functionality thing I added was on the home page, where post links wrapped in <code>div</code> tags go to their respective link when that <code>div</code> gets clicked.
+To apply that functionality to <em>ALL</em> of those links, functional programming made sense here.

-The file structure looks like this:
+The file structure looks like this, roughly:
 <pre class=" language-markup">
   <code class=" language-markup">
 ├── build